 FreeRTOS: Task unblocking on other CPU now happens instantaneously

 Really?
 As an engineer, I couldn’t help but wonder about the use of the word “instantaneously.”
 Is the unblocking speed really instantaneous?
-With tools in-hand and to help illustrate the usefulness of this post’s “favorite trick,” an answer is sought.
+With tools in-hand and to help illustrate the usefulness of this post’s “favorite trick,” we seek an answer.

 To help answer the question, a baseline measurement is needed.
 In our test code there are two tasks: a “release” task and a “wait” task.
 The release task periodically raises our spare GPIO level and then immediately “gives” a semaphore a token.
 The “wait” task waits forever on the same semaphore and immediately lowers the spare GPIO level when the tasks executes.
 The code in question is listed below.